openshift/hypershift/docs/content/how-to/aws/index.md

     end
 ```

-> Legend:
->
+!!! note "Legend"
-> - Orange: AWS Components
+    - **Orange:** AWS Components
-> - Cyan: Hypershift Operator
+    - **Cyan:** Hypershift Operator
-> - Red: Openshift Hosted Cluster
+    - **Red:** Openshift Hosted Cluster
+    - The *dotted* lines are associations among AWS Components created by the CLI or the Operator
+    - The **thick** lines are objects created by the CLI into AWS platform and needed by the Hypershift Operator to work properly

+!!! info
-> **NOTE:** Just to remark somthing already mentioned, the Hypershift operator expects that the components in AWS exists.
+    Just to remark something already mentioned, the Hypershift operator expects that the components in AWS exists.
 The only htings that are automatically created are the **Private Links** and the **Elastic Load Balancer**

 ### NodePools

 The NodePool object creation implies a creation of a set of Openshift objects which triggers the NodePool controller actions.

 Let's reuse the last diagram to dissect the object creation inside of Openshift:

+- **Diagram:** The diagram shows the components needed by Hypershift to build a Control Plane and located in the Hosted Control Plane Namespace

 ```mermaid
 flowchart LR